diptomahin/nextrade/README.md

 - [Mahin Ahmed Dipta](https://github.com/diptomahin)

 ## How to Run Locally
 1. Clone the repository.
 2. Install dependencies using `npm install`.
-3. Configure environment variables for MongoDB and Firebase.
+3. Configure environment variables for MongoDB, Firebase, and Stripe.
 4. Run the development server using `npm run dev`.

 ## Environment Variables